2018 PROJECT THIRD (P3) INAUGURAL ARTISTS IN RESIDENCE: BFAMFAPhD

-Ways of Being is a multi-platform pedagogical project which offers practices of collaboration, contemplation, and social-ecological analysis for visual artists.
-Ways of Being is for arts educators who want to connect art to economy and for students who want to make artworks that reflect the conditions of their own production.
+Making and Being is a multi-platform pedagogical project which offers practices of collaboration, contemplation, and social-ecological analysis for visual artists.
+Making and Being is for arts educators who want to connect art to economy and for students who want to make artworks that reflect the conditions of their own production.

-Ways of Being is a book, a series of videos, a deck of cards, and an interactive website with freely downloadable content. http://bfamfaphd.com
+Making and Being is a book, a series of videos, a deck of cards, and an interactive website with freely downloadable content here: https://makingandbeing.com

 BFAMFAPhD received critical acclaim for Artists Report Back (2014), which was presented as the 50th anniversary keynote at the National Endowment for the Arts and was exhibited at the Brooklyn Museum, the Museum of Art and Design, Gallery 400 in Chicago, Cornell University, and the Cleveland Institute of Art.
 Their work has received critical acclaim in the Atlantic, the New York Times, the Washington Post, the New Yorker, Andrew Sullivan’s The Dish, WNYC, and Hyperallergic, and they have been supported by residencies and fellowships at the Queens Museum, Triangle Arts Association, and NEWINC.